nochtjs/nocht/docs/a-note-about-ready.md

 ## How does Nocht work with this?

-Under the hood of Nocht has a simple scheduler.
-It is based on the scheduler that powers [petite-vue](https://github.com/vuejs/petite-vue/blob/main/src/scheduler.ts) with some changes made to support proper chaining.
+Nocht instead has a simple scheduler.
+It is based on the scheduler that powers [petite-vue](https://github.com/vuejs/petite-vue/blob/main/src/scheduler.ts) with some changes made to support chaining.
 Nocht exposes the scheduler in two methods: `.tick` and `.ready`.

 ## `.tick` vs. `.ready`